Skip to content

 classifier = MosquitoClassifier(settings=settings, load_model=True)

-This entire complex process is orchestrated by the architecture and remains hidden from the end-user, who only needs to perform the initial creation step.
+The entire complex process remains hidden from the end-user, who only needs to perform the initial creation step, but benefits from enhanced performance and flexibility.

 3.5 Data Design